 Quick Steps: Engage the students to provide them with practical applications and safety tips regarding travel to and from school.
 Assess how many students benefited from the assembly by determining if their travel habits are safer than they were before.
-Parents, as well as faculty members, can report any unsafe activity so the effectiveness can be further evaluated to determine whether or not additional assemblies would be beneficial.
+Parents and faculty members can report any unsafe activity to evaluate the effectiveness of the assembly and to determine whether or not additional assemblies would be beneficial.